Skip to content

 Account hijacking & malware

 Another disturbing threat from the cloud is account hijacking.
-Because of increasingly growing attempts of phishing, the risks always revolve around that a cybercriminal can gain access to extremely privileged accounts.
+Because of increasingly growing attempts at phishing, the risks always revolve around that a cybercriminal can gain access to extremely privileged accounts.
 Nevertheless, it is essential to highlight that attackers can gain credentials not only from phishing.
 They also obtain them by undermining the cloud service itself.

 Notably, the malware also makes its way into the cloud environment in several ways.
 It usually occurs through phishing emails.
 Still, it is not the only technique available there.
 The exploitation of poorly configured storage servers also becomes a reason for the arrival of malware.
 Malware has an increasing number of opportunities to attack because data is continuously traveling to and from the cloud.